Frank McEwen

 Francis Jack McEwen, OBE (19 April 1907 – 15 January 1994) was an English artist, teacher, and museum administrator.
-He is best remembered today for his efforts to bring attention to the work of Shona artists in Rhodesia, and for helping to found the National Gallery of Zimbabwe.
+He is best remembered today for his efforts to bring attention to the work of Shona artists in Rhodesia and for helping to found the National Gallery of Zimbabwe.
 He was awarded the OBE in 1963.

 Early life

 Born in Mexico and brought up in Devon, McEwen grew up surrounded by art from West Africa, which his father had collected on various business trips.
-Having attended Mill Hill School, in 1926 he went to Paris to study art history at the Sorbonne and the Institut d'Art et d'Archaeologie; there, his teacher was Henri Focillon.
+Having attended Mill Hill School, in 1926, he went to Paris to study art history at the Sorbonne and the Institut d'Art et d'Archaeologie; his teacher was Henri Focillon.
 Through Focillon, McEwen met and befriended artists such as Constantin Brâncuși, Georges Braque, Henri Matisse, Pablo Picasso, and Fernand Léger, and gained a deal of respect for the teachings of Gustave Moreau, which were to influence much of his later career.

-Upon Focillon's advice, McEwen chose to become a painter rather than a lecturer, which led to a breach with his family, as a result of which he had to support himself financially, through painting and picture restoration.
-He wandered around Europe for some years, taking menial jobs at power stations to fund his travels.
-From 1928 until 1929 he spent time in Flanders, painting wildflowers and other subjects in his spare time.
-He exhibited in London at both the Goupil Salon and the New English Art Club.
+Upon Focillon's advice, McEwen chose to become a painter rather than a lecturer, which led to a breach with his family, as a result of which he had to support himself financially through painting and picture restoration.
+He wandered around Europe for years, taking menial jobs at power stations to fund his travels.
+From 1928 until 1929, he spent time in Flanders, painting wildflowers and other subjects in his spare time.
+He exhibited in London at the Goupil Salon and the New English Art Club.

-McEwen eventually returned to Paris, where with Foucillon's assistance he found a job as an apprentice to an art restorer who worked on collections at the Louvre; soon he had his own studio and business in the city.
-In 1939 he moved to Toulon, starting an art workshop for the untrained and basing its rules on Moreau's theories.
-When France fell in 1940 he took a fishing boat to Algiers in the hope that war would not reach the French colonies.
+McEwen eventually returned to Paris, where, with Foucillon's assistance, he found a job as an apprentice to an art restorer who worked on collections at the Louvre; soon, he had his own studio and business in the city.
+In 1939, he moved to Toulon, starting an art workshop for the untrained and basing its rules on Moreau's theories.
+When France fell in 1940, he took a fishing boat to Algiers hoping that war would not reach the French colonies.